10-Day Road Trip Itinerary: Idaho, Montana & Wyoming

 Post white water rafting on the Salmon River in Riggins, Idaho

 The next morning we explored the town of Riggins (population 401) and ate lunch at Kate’s Cattlemen’s Homestyle Cooking, where we were served by Kate herself (get the biscuits and gravy, you’ll thank us later)!
-Then it was time to set out on our whitewater rafting trip down the Salmon River.
+Then it was time to set out on our whitewater rafting trip down the Salmon River (we booked with the Idaho River Guides).
 You can’t visit Idaho on an adventure-packed road trip without whitewater rafting!
 We shared a small raft with two couples older than us who gladly gave us the front spots.
 The river was low, so the water was not running fast, but we still hit 3 good class III rapids on our run.
 Our favorite rapid was called the Time Change, which took us under a bridge where the time literally changed from Mountain to Pacific (our brains were very confused on time for the rest of that day since we went over and under that bridge multiple times).
 Definitely add whitewater rafting on the Salmon River to your Idaho road trip itinerary!

 We left Riggins that afternoon to make our way towards Glacier National Park.
 On the way out of town, we stopped at Fiddle Creek Fruit Stand and sampled some Huckleberry pie (eating something huckleberry is one of the must do things in the area...and we sampled our fair share by the end of the trip).
 Don’t know what a huckleberry is?
 Neither did we but the kind owner at the fruit stand took pity on our eastern palates and let us sample huckleberry jam before we bought the pie.
 It’s similar to a blueberry but a bit sweeter and the fruit is smaller.

 On the road, we did some quick research (when we were lucky enough to get reception between the trees and mountains in the middle of nowhere) and found the Weir Creek Hot Springs in Clearwater National Forest on our route to Montana.
 It was the perfect stopping point for a quick ½ mile hike and a dip in the relaxing, warm spring water.
 If you’ve never tried to change from a wet bathing suit into comfy driving clothes on the side of a road, well, you’re missing out.
+We recommend water hiking shoes for these types of adventures - Alicia loves these and has worn them on many hikes (they are also smaller than normal hiking shoes so easier to pack).

 Back on the road, we crossed over the border to Montana and stopped for the night in Missoula.
 We of course went out for some dinner and beer sampling at Tamarack Brewing before calling it a night.
-Missoula has a plethora of hotels so we booked a Comfort Inn near downtown on our way into town.
+Missoula has a plethora of hotels so we booked this Comfort Inn near downtown on our way into town.
 Missoula was a great place to stop on a Montana road trip because it gave us a really good sense of Montana culture while also offering the conveniences of a city (like cell service!).
 We recommend adding it to your Montana itinerary.
 With so many people road-tripping, the prices were exorbitant so it was challenging for the budget-conscious traveler.
 If we had booked months in advance, I’m sure we would have saved money but we would have lost out on the flexibility that makes road trips such fun adventures.

 Day 3: Missoula, Montana to Glacier National Park